ToVinhKhang/ToVinhKhang/README.md

 # INTRODUCTION

-_As a Product Owner, with 4+ years of experience in product development, strong foundation in software engineering, and delicate business mind, I leverage technology to serve businesses.
+_With 4 years of experience in product development, strong foundation in software engineering, and delicate business mind, I leverage technology to serve businesses.
 So far, I have managed multiple projects across diverse business domains, most of the products were built from scratch and rolled out successfully.
 I thrive in fast-paced environment, fostering product innovation, particularly focusing on business outcomes and meaningful impact on society._

 <br />